Enterprise-Group-Ltd/aws-autoscaling-suspend-resume/README.md

 ## Output

-This utility produces a summary report.

-This utility can produce a log (with the -g y parameter) and each log can be run in console verbose mode (with the -b y parameter).
+* Summary report
+* Debug log (execute with the -g y parameter)
+* Console verbose mode (run with the -b y parameter)

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct and the process for submitting pull requests to us.

 ## Versioning